m241dan/CSCI3308GroupProject/README.md

 > ![](https://github.com/m241dan/CSCI3308GroupProject/blob/master/public/RepoTree.png)

 >## Build, Run, and, Test Code
-> Our project is not buildable, however, you will need to setup the database.
+> Our project is buildable, however, you will need to setup the database.

 > The easiest way to do this is to use our tables_create.sql file.
 > 1) Create a database with an expected username and password